khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 h = max_i(z_i) - mean_i(z_i)

-Custom definition of **cyclicity**, or the prevalence of cycles in the graph.
-TODO
+We also introduced a measure of **cyclicity**, or the prevalence of short cycles in the graph.
+We considered nodes of the graph one by one, assumed that constant activation flow arrives to each of these nodes, and let the activation spread across the edges of the graph with probability d \cdot w_{ji} (with d = 0.9), similar to how we did it for Katz centrality.
+We then let these activation flows converge to a stable solution, and calculated the total flow that reached each node back via all cycles that started from it and ended in it.
+We then calculated the total of all these cyclical flows across all nodes, and divided it onto a similar value calculated on a full directed graph without loops with the same number of nodes.
+In practice cyclic flows to each node can of course be calculated together by introducing a flow matrix \textbf{S}, and then going through a sequence of iterations: $$\textbf{S} = \textbf{W} \, \text{max}(\textbf{S} , \textbf{E})$$ , where \textbf{E} is the identity matrix, and max is an elementwise maximum operator.

 To check whether network values described above were different from values expected on a random graph, we performed a two-stage graph randomization.
 First, we randomized each graph using a variety **degree-preserving reshuffling** [Maslov 2002].
 To do so, for a network with N_E edges we picked 3\cdot N_E random pairs of nodes (nodes i, j, k, and l) that had strong connections from i to j, and from k to l, but weak connections from i to l, and from j to k (we required w_{ji}>w_{li} and w_{lk}>w_{jk}).
 We also required all four nodes be different (i \neq j \neq k \neq l).
 Then we cross-wired them, thus gradually randomizing network topology:

 $$\begin{cases} w_{ji} \leftarrow w_{li} \\ w_{li} \leftarrow w_{ji} \\ w_{lk} \leftarrow w_{jk} \\ w_{jk} \leftarrow w_{lk} \end{cases}$$

 This approach to degree-preserving randomization is slightly different from the original formulation by [Maslov 2002] in two ways.
 First, we explicitly don’t allow loops (self-edges) by requiring all four nodes be different.
 Second, we allow nodes i and k, as well as l and j to be connected before the rewiring, and just swap corresponding edge weights, which seems to be a necessary adjustment for directed weighted graphs.
-It also means that for strictly speaking, for a weighted graph, our randomization only preserves out-degrees, but not in-degrees.
-Because of the requirement that w_{ji}>w_{li} and w_{lk}>w_{jk}, for a binary directed graph our algorithm preserves in-degrees strictly, as it becomes identical too [Maslov 2002], while for nearly-binary graphs (either bimodal or sparse), it will tend to preserve in-degrees on average.
+It also means that strictly speaking, for a weighted graph, our randomization only preserves out-degrees, but not in-degrees.
+Because of the requirement that w_{ji}>w_{li} and w_{lk}>w_{jk}, for a binary directed graph our algorithm preserves in-degrees strictly, as it becomes identical too [Maslov 2002], while for nearly-binary graphs (bimodal or sparse), it tends to preserve in-degrees on average.

 Then, at the next step, we completely randomized connections by randomly swapping weights of edges w_{ji} and w_{lk}, including zero weighs, which disrupted both in- and out-degree distributions, and led to a random Erdos graph with the same distribution of weight values w_{ij} as in the original graph.
 We then compared original network measures (on the actually observed graph) to those calculated on degree-preserving rewired graphs (averaged across 20-50 rewirings), and to those calculated on fully rewired graphs (averaged across same number of rewirings).
 This allowed us too differentiate between the effects of graph structure, and non-random degree distribution.